-Andrew Ashwin is a classical baritone, singing teacher and vocal coach.
+Andrew Ashwin is a baritone, singing teacher and vocal coach.
 Having enjoyed an operatic and concert career spanning more than ten years, he is now in increasing demand as a singing teacher.
-He teaches adults and children of all ages and abilities, in a variety of contexts, and has recently embarked on his journey to become a Certified Master Teacher in the prestigious Estill Voice Training method.
-He has also been awarded a Distinction in his Diploma for Vocal Teaching from the Associated Board of the Royal Schools of Music.
+He teaches adults and children of all ages and abilities, in a variety of contexts, and has recently been awarded a Distinction in his Diploma for Vocal Teaching from the Associated Board of the Royal Schools of Music.
 He has also begun the process of attaining the Certificate of Figure Proficiency from the well-known Estill Voice International organisation.

 If you would like to take singing lessons with Andrew, please use the Contact form to arrange a lesson, and visit the teaching pages on this site to find out more.

-Operatic career highlights include singing the title role in the
+Operatic career highlights include the title role in the

 Austrian premiere of Benjamin Britten’s Owen